KILO-EKF: Koopman-Inspired Learned Observations Extended Kalman Filter: KILO-EKF in

 We then define the lifting function $\mbf{p}_{\mbs{\xi}}(\cdot)$ as a function of $\mbf{s}_k$.

 For lifting functions, we use squared-exponential random Fourier features (SERFFs)~\cite{rff}, which map vector-space inputs to a finite-dimensional set of sinusoidal features.
-Given a vector input $\mbf{s}$, the SERFF mapping is defined as
+Given an input $\mbf{s}$, the SERFF mapping is defined as

 where the frequency vectors $\bs{\varpi}_i$ are drawn independently as $\bs{\varpi}_i \sim \mathcal{N}(\mbf{0}, \mbf{W}/k_\ell)$.
 Here, $\mbf{W}$ is a (typically diagonal) weighting matrix that controls the relative importance of each input dimension, and $k_\ell$ is a length-scale parameter.
 Both hyperparameters can be selected a priori or tuned from data.